Sinking of MV Sewol: Effects of the turn

 As Cho sharply turned the ship from 135 to 150 degrees, Sewol began to list to port and tilt towards the water.
 The overall effect was that the ship turned about 45 degrees to the right, then rotated an additional 22 degrees on the spot for a span of twenty seconds.
 The cargo falling to one side of the ship caused Sewol to lose all her restoring force and allowed water to flow into the ship through the side door of the cargo loading bay and the car entrance located at the stern.
 This scenario was confirmed by simulations separately run by the expert advisory panel on the joint investigation team, the Korea Research Institute of Ships and Ocean Engineering, and the Advanced Marine Engineering Center of Seoul National University.
 Cho testified that the tilting lasted for about two to three minutes after the initial tilt.
-During this time, Oh Yong-seok, an off-duty helmsman who was sleeping in his cabin, was awakened when he was thrown against its port side.
+During this time, Oh Yong-seok, an off-duty helmsman who was sleeping in his cabin, was awoken when he was thrown against its port side.
 As of 8:50 a.m., Sewol was leaning thirty degrees to port.

 Captain Lee, who was in his private cabin at the time of the incident, immediately rushed to the bridge.
 After a short period, all the ship's mates and helmsmen arrived there as well.
 Around this time, Cho stopped the engines, although it is unknown whether it was on his own volition or following an order from Lee.
 At 8:50, Cho ordered an evacuation of the engine room through a call to the assistant engineer.
 During this time, Park was crying, as she was startled by the sudden incident; this lasted until at least 9:06 a.m.
 With the engines off, Sewol became unable to change directions and began drifting sideways.
 A passenger later testified that lights went out after the ferry started listing.